 STEPHEN KIMBER, a Professor of Journalism at the University of King’s College in Halifax and co-founder of the university’s Master of Fine Arts in Creative Nonfiction program, is an award-winning writer, editor and broadcaster.

-He is the author of two novels — The Sweetness in the Lime (Nimbus, 2020) and Reparations (Harper Collins, 2006) — and nine non-fiction books, including:
+He is the author of two novels — The Sweetness in the Lime (Nimbus, 2020) and Reparations (Harper Collins, 2006) — and 10 non-fiction books, including:

 - Halifax: Warden of the North (co-author, updated edition) (Nimbus, 2010)